-- Shriver Center

 - Boston University

 - Middlesex Community College

-- TILL (Towards Independent Living and Learning)
+- > TILL (Towards Independent Living and Learning)

 - Harvard University

 - > Amplifi Music

 LABBB has worked with two organizations participating in research projects within the LABBB program settings.
-Both the Shriver Center and Boston University are currently working in our programs with our teachers and support staff.
-This initiative was introduced to parents by the Researchers from the Shrive center headquarters in Waltham.
+Boston University currently works in our programs with our teachers and support staff and this initiative was introduced to parents by the Researchers from the Shrive center headquarters in Waltham.